 throughout OPD and collect and analyze data to investigate crimes and prevent crimes from occurring.

-perform non-emergency law enforcement duties, including but not limited to responding to non-violent criminal incidents and traffic crashes.
+The East Patrol Division includes Patrol and the non-sworn Community Service Officer (CSO) Unit who perform non-emergency law enforcement duties, including but not limited to responding to non-violent criminal incidents and traffic crashes.